 Here’s a question for you: In the never-ending merry-go-round of work-life balance, why is work always the bad guy?

-My business partner, Lauren, raised this astute question recently on a Tuesday when her work life trumped her home life.
-It was a body-slam of sorts where her triumphs at work were far more exciting and rewarding than the traditional chaos that was going on at home.
+My business partner, Lauren recently raised this important question on a Tuesday when her work life trumped her home life – big time.
+It was a body-slam of sorts where her wins at work were far more exciting and rewarding than the chaos that was going on at home.

-In a single day, Lauren secured two incredibly exciting projects where The Mom Complex will have the opportunity to help build an innovation pipeline for two Fortune 500 companies in their pursuit to make the lives of moms easier.
-And as if that weren’t enough, she also landed the company in the running for a multi-year contractual agreement with the biggest baby brand in the land.
+In a single day, she secured two incredibly exciting projects where The Mom Complex will have the opportunity to help build an innovation pipeline for two Fortune 500 companies in their pursuit to make the lives of moms easier.

 That’s a good day at work.